Colombia: Inflation edges up in May

 Inflation ticked up to 3.2% in May from 3.1% in April.
 Consequently, it remained within the Central Bank’s target band of 3.0% plus or minus 1.0%.

-Core consumer prices—which exclude volatile items including fresh food and fruit—ticked up 0.27% in May, following a revised 0.22% increase in April (previously reported: 0.0%).
+Core consumer prices—which exclude volatile items including food and fuel—ticked up 0.27% in May, following a revised 0.22% increase in April (previously reported: 0.0%).
 Meanwhile, core inflation rose to 3.8% in May after dropping to a revised 3.7% in April (previously reported: 3.8%).